denk0403/Ray-Tracer/README.md

 Basic Ray Tracer with the ability to render walls <ins>***while driving and mining!!!***</ins>
 - Supports moving and looking around using the map, or driving in the first person rendering with the WASD keys and mouse.
   - Car comes with a real time GPS or copy of the map.
+  - *Warning: Car noises not included*. 😢
 - Add walls by clicking on two points on the minimap.
   - Delete all walls by pressing the 'e' key while on the minimap window.
 - Swing the pickaxe and mine by left-clicking on the first person window.
-  - *Warning: Mining not actually included*.
+  - *Warning: Mining also not actually included*.

 Car Version:
 ![image](https://user-images.githubusercontent.com/3473945/57672658-f8e20280-75e6-11e9-9597-e59db71c3a37.png)